opensourcefeed/opensourcefeed.github.io/desktop-gnome.md

 GNOME 2 defined the Linux desktop experience for nearly a decade.
 It followed a traditional desktop metaphor that users were deeply comfortable with.
 When GNOME 3 arrived in 2011, it introduced a radically different design — the Activities Overview, dynamic workspaces, and a shell-based workflow — which attracted significant criticism at first.

 Over the years, GNOME 3 matured into a polished, productive environment.
 GNOME 40 introduced horizontal workspaces and gesture-based navigation.
-[GNOME 50 "Tokyo"](https://release.gnome.org/50/), released in March 2026, is the most recent milestone, bringing parental controls with screen time limits, expanded accessibility features including a redesigned Orca screen reader, Variable Refresh Rate (VRR) support enabled by default, fractional scaling improvements, and hardware-accelerated remote desktop sessions.
+[GNOME 50 "Tokyo"](https://release.gnome.org/50/), released in March 2026, brought parental controls with screen time limits, expanded accessibility features including a redesigned Orca screen reader, Variable Refresh Rate (VRR) support enabled by default, fractional scaling improvements, and hardware-accelerated remote desktop sessions.
+[GNOME 51 "A Coruña"](https://release.gnome.org/51/), released in September 2026 and named after the host city of GUADEC 2026, is the most recent milestone.
+It brings offline map support and improved public transit directions in Maps, a reworked Mutter frame scheduling system for smoother animations, visual document signatures in Papers, and the new oo7 secure key storage component.

 ## What makes GNOME different?